Amanshaluka/phishing-detection_ML/README.md

 # Detecting phishing websites using a decision tree

-This repository is a tutorial explaining how to train a simple decision tree classifier to detect websites that are used for [phishing](https://en.wikipedia.org/wiki/Phishing).
+This repository is a project explaining how to train a decision tree classifier to detect websites that are used for [phishing](https://en.wikipedia.org/wiki/Phishing).
 Typically, phishing websites disguise as trustworthy websites in order to gain the trust